WGCT-CD

-WGCT-CD (channel 39) is a low-power, Class A television station in Columbus, Ohio, United States, affiliated with Tri-State Christian Television (TCT).
+WGCT-CD (channel 39) is a low-power, Class A television station in Columbus, Ohio, United States, affiliated with Total Christian Television (TCT).
 The station is owned by the Central Ohio Association of Christian Broadcasters, and is relayed on WOCB-CD in Marion, WXCB-CD in Delaware and WQIZ-LD in Ashland.

 History

 W08BV era (1983–1998)

 In 1983, the station's construction permit was assigned by the Federal Communications Commission (FCC).
 The station began broadcasting in 1985, under the callsign of W08BV, as the first low-power television station in the Columbus media market.
 In its first years on the air, it aired syndicated programming, and it also boasted an in-house sports broadcasting unit.
 Sports coverage on W08BV included football and basketball games involving more than 30 high schools in the area, mainly in Franklin County.
 It also held a contract to cover Ohio State Buckeyes women's basketball, women's gymnastics, as well as hockey and wrestling.